CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus_Remote.md

 ## Programming Assignments

-There will be at least 6 assignments due at approximately 2 week intervals starting the second week of the semester.
+There will be 6 assignments due at approximately 2 week intervals starting the second week of the semester.

 ### Late Assignments: